wcysai/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.nii.ac.jp/en/

 # Short bio (displayed in user profile at end of posts)
-bio: I am.
-My research interest lies in a broad aspect of computer science.
-Currently, I am focusing on algorithms for counting and sampling, as well as algorithmic stability.
+bio: I am Chunyang Wang (王淳扬), currently a project researcher (postdoc) at the National Institute of Informatics (NII), hosted by Prof. Yuichi Yoshida.
+My research interests broadly lie in theoretical computer science, especially algorithms for counting and sampling and algorithmic stability.

 # Interests to show in About widget
 interests: